 1 cup distilled water

-Mix all ingredients EXCEPT CASTILE SOAP into a blender and mix for about 10 minutes.
+Mix all ingredients EXCEPT CASTILE SOAP into a blender and mix on and off for about 10 minutes.
 You can check the consistency at this time and add more of your thickener if need be.
 I typically add 1/2-1 teaspoon.
 Continue blending on and off.
 After an hour, double check that your mixture has not separated (oil and water).
 If it hasn’t, add your castile soap, give it a quick pulse or two with the blender and transfer your cleanser to bottles.

 It’s really pretty simple.